MMaslowski12/Draughts/README.md

 ![You can change self.max_depth to six here](./pictures/depth.png)

-### In order to see the neural net predicting handwritten digits:
+### To see the neural net predicting handwritten digits:
 Launch the "96digits.ipynb"